LimePoint/opschain/docs/operations/restricting_user_access.md

 The OpsChain access restriction model works on an exclusion basis.
 That is, users can access all OpsChain objects other than those listed as unauthorised against one or more of their LDAP groups.
 This ensures new projects and environments are available to users after creation without the need to alter the security configuration.

-## Configure OpsChain for Authorisation
+## Configure OpsChain for authorisation

-### Enable Authorisation Service
+### Enable authorisation service

-By default, the OpsChain Authorisation Service is disabled.
+By default, the OpsChain authorisation service is disabled.
 To enable it, edit your `.env` file and set:

 ```bash
 OPSCHAIN_AUTH_SERVICE=OPA